deadlyvipers/dojo_rules/introduction.md

-Hello, I am Steve and I'm lookin to whoop ass in this dojo.
+Hello, I am Steve and I'm lookin to whoop butt in this dojo.